Memory Management

 unsigned int length);

 Set the length of valid data in an iovec.
-Generally only safe to reduce length, not increase it.

 Parameters: